milomedia/tilix/_posts/2018-12-21-GB-energy-industry-battlecards.md

 Primary SEO:
 Secondary SEO:
 image: http://www.tilix.uk.s3.amazonaws.com/img/blogs/battlecards/battlecard.jpg
-title: "Industry Messaging Battlecards"
+title: "GB Energy Industry Battlecards"
-teaser: "Tilix contrasts and compares industry messaging products.
-They are important tools for vendors and buyers alike."
+teaser: "Tilix contrasts and compares the software and services of a number of technology vendors in the GB energy industry."
 ---
 As a result of a number of factors including the growth ambitions of Gentrack and Utiligroup, sales pressure around core IT systems for the UK gas and electricity market is likely to increase in 2019.